kubernetes-retired/service-catalog/docs/devguide.md

 where `1234` is the issue number.
 This allows Github to automatically close the issue when the PR is merged.

+Also, before you start working on your issue, please read our [Code Standards](./code-standards.md) document.

 ## Prerequisites

 At a minimum you will need: